Affordable retro sound: Behringer synth roundup

 From angst-ridden teenagers and hobbyists, taking the dream route from Casiotone to one-hit-wonder status, to savvy pro studios working on a tight budget (or sensibly, not wanting to risk valuable kit on the road), everyone’s musical backstory probably includes something made by Behringer.
 In recent years the firm has become synonymous with making less-expensive clones of sought-after classic kit, rather than ‘ripping off’ current products to undercut rivals.

-It’s a winning tactic.
-In this case, (most of) the synths are well out of production – most are approaching 40 years old and hard to find in good condition.
+It’s a winning tactic for Behringer.
+In this model nearly all of the synths are well out of production – most are approaching 40 years old and hard to find in good condition.
 They’re the kind of synths I once horse-traded away when they seemed to get valuable, and now regret selling.

 As a result Behringer’s hardware (nearly all of which costs less than £500, and most is less than £250) is almost excruciatingly tempting – but I’ve enough experience to know kit doesn’t solve problems.
 Whether you want a trip down memory lane, or just want an affordable synth, faced with so many familiar, technically similar faces – how do you choose?